prashant332/pi-dash-cam/README.md

 # How it works?
 - It uses raspistill and raspivid to generate looping video recordings.
-- Few basic options can be changed by opening http://<ip address of pi>:3000/setting
+- Few basic options can be changed by opening http://ip-address:3000/setting
 - This offers a free input field to add any special command options (dont do it if you are not familiar with raspivid)
-- http://<ip address of pi>:3000/videos to get the list of videos captured and you can tag not to remove, download or delete it
+- http://ip-address:3000/videos to get the list of videos captured and you can tag not to remove, download or delete it
 - The loop timer checks the available disk with every iteration and removes oldest video if available disk is less then 20%

 Any questions, please comment or email.